Miguelon1708/WazuhConfig/README.md

 # WazuhConfig

-A pre-configured version of Wazuh for Linux endpoints.
+A pre-configured Wazuh environment for Linux endpoints.

 ## Project Structure (update when finished)
 ```